-Program Options and ServicesThe Pittsburgh Public Schools Early Childhood Education Department provides children, birth to five, with a comprehensive, flexible program designed to reinforce and respond to the unique strengths and needs of each individual child and family.
-Programming for birth to 5 services is funded through State, federal and local funding sources.
-Funds are cost allocated to economize wherever possible without negatively impacting the quality of services and ensuring the financial sustainability of the program.
-Funding from multiple sources allows us to operate 82 preschool classrooms and 6 early head start classrooms in 35 locations scattered throughout the city, as well as collaborate with 17 local childcare agencies to provide comprehensive services for children and families.Please click on link to see classroom and contact information: 2016-17 Early Childhood Classroom List
+Program Options and ServicesThe Pittsburgh Public Schools Early Childhood Education Department provides children, ages Birth to five, with a comprehensive, flexible program designed to reinforce and respond to the unique strengths and needs of each individual child and family.
+Programming for Birth to five services is funded through State, federal and local funding sources.
+Grant awards are cost allocated to economize funding streams without negatively impacting the quality of services and ensuring the financial sustainability of the program.
+Funding from multiple sources allows the Early Childhood Program to operate 83 preschool classrooms and 6 early head start classrooms in 35 locations scattered throughout the city, as well as collaborate with over 20 local childcare agencies to provide comprehensive services for children and families.Please click on link to see classroom and contact information: 2021-22 Early Childhood Classroom List

 Health/Mental Health/Disability ServicesEmphasis is placed on early identification of health problems by providing comprehensive health, mental health and disability services.
 Medical and dental forms and immunization records should be completed prior to entering the program.
 Follow-up treatment is provided to children that have been identified with health or dental concerns.The Early Childhood Education Department also recognizes the importance of providing psychological services when needed to promote emotional and social development in children.
 Mental health professionals are available to provide training to staff and parents to help them identify if a child has special needs so that the appropriate support services can be implemented.A network of support services is available for children with disabilities.
 These services allow for early identification and remediation involving diagnosis, consultation, referral, therapy and follow-up treatment.Services are provided to children with visual and/or hearing impairments, physical impairments and social and emotional learning disabilities.
 At least 10% of the total number of enrollment slots are made available to children with disabilities.